willcl-ark/lnproxy/README.md

 ### C Lightning installation

 Patch C-Lightning with noencrypt patch to disable lightning message encryption.
 This can either be done by pulling from my branch (recommended), or patching C-Lightning manually using the provided patch.
+If you patch C-Lightning yourself, be sure to pull the helper scripts from my branch (`contrib/startup_regtest*.sh`), as they automate much of the below.
 To use the pre-patched branch which is currently based on top ov v0.8.1rc1:

 ```bash
 git clone https://github.com/willcl-ark/lightning.git